KILTprotocol/web3-login-demo/README.md

 - `DAPP_NAME` = _This should be a custom name for your dApp_
 - `JWT_SIGNER_SECRET` = _This is secret key (string) that signs the Json-Web-Tokens before saving them in the Cookies_

-There is a script to facilitate the generation of the environment variables that are needed to set up your decentralized App.
+There is a script to facilitate the generation of the environment variables that are needed to set up your decentralized App (dApp).
 This script is called `./scripts/genesisEnvironmentVariables.ts`.
 You can execute it by running `yarn environment`.